History of Alexandria’s African American Community

 Prior to the Civil War, Alexandria was also home to one of the largest slave-trading operations in the country.

 Harriet Beecher Stowe, in The Key to Uncle Tom's Cabin (1854), described how she employed her knowledge of Bruin's slave jail as background for her explosive 1852 novel, Uncle Tom's Cabin.
 In The Key, she described the escape of a number of enslaved people from Washington, DC, on April 15, 1848, in the ship Pearl.
 They were later captured and returned for eventual sale in New Orleans.
-Bruin & Hill purchased a slave family known as the Edmondsons and brought them to the slave jail.
+Bruin & Hill purchased an enslaved family known as the Edmondsons and brought them to the slave jail.
 According to Stowe, Bruin's daughter begged that Mary and Emily Edmondson be excluded from the group that was eventually sent to New Orleans for sale there, a group that included other Edmondson siblings.
 Their father, Paul Edmondson, traveled north to try and raise funds for the purchase of two of his daughters.
 He eventually met Reverend Lyman Beecher, Stowe's father, who raised the sum overnight.
 Bruin and his "large slave warehouse" are mentioned approximately 20 times in The Key.
 At the outbreak of the Civil War, Bruin fled Alexandria but was captured and then confined in the Old Capitol Prison in Washington, DC, until the end of the war.
 In his absence, his slave jail was used as the Fairfax County courthouse until July of 1865.

 The Bruin Slave Jail is featured on the National Park Service website, Underground Railroad: Journey to Freedom.
 The building is not open to the public.
 A statue was erected at this site in 2010 as a memorial to the Edmondson sisters and others who passed through the Slave Jail.
 For more information, read the archaeological site report.